 An authoritative, 3,000-word blog is more effective than a 2,000-word blog.

 Why?
 The bottom line is expertise.
-Information is more credible to customers when more detail is offered and if the piece is more in-depth.
+Information is more credible to customers when you offer more detail and if the piece is more in-depth.
 That’s why an expert should do your writing.

 Don’t misunderstand.
 A well-written 2,000-word blog can also achieve great results.
-However, the mastery of a subject is solidified with veritable, clear facts that are communicated effectively.
+However, when a piece shows mastery of a subject backed up with veritable, clear facts communicated effectively.
 This sells.

 Expertise is Vital for Competition